Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - If charges (ammo) deplete while units are still waiting in the queue, remaining units will be dismissed and be ordered to go to the respective rally point instead.

 ## Veteran and Elite Sights
-- Technos can now be assigned specific values to use as their sight range when they are Veterans and Elites, respectively.
+- Technos can now be given specific values to use as their sight range when they are Veteran or Elite.
 - When a key is not specified, technos will fall back to the lower level sight.
 For example, if `EliteSight` is not specified but `VeteranSight` is, a techno that is Elite would use `VeteranSight`.
 If it's also not specified, it will fall back to `Sight`.

-In `RULES.INI` or a scenario file:
+In `RULES.INI`:
 ```ini
 [SOMETECHNO]
 VeteranSight=-1  ; integer, the sight range to use when a techno is Veteran.
 Falls back to Sight when not provided.